athaller/landscapes.io/README.md

 landscapes.io
 ===============
-Designed to handle the most complicated DevOps deployments, landscapes.io is an AWS CloudFormation management tool built on the MEAN stack.
+Designed to handle the most complicated DevOps deployments, landscapes.io is an AWS CloudFormation management tool built with the MEAN stack.

 Currently, the project is in ALPHA and frequent (weekly) updates should be expected.